 Individual coaching session

-FLP offers a limited number of one-hour individual coaching sessions to a reduced fee (CHF 50) with one of the coaches or trainers of the FLP programme (see list below).
+FLP offers a limited number of one-hour individual coaching sessions to a reduced fee (CHF 50) with one of the coaches or trainers of the FLP program (see list below).
 This session can support you in your career planning process and help you reflect on your own situation.
 If you are interested, you can apply via this application form.

 Guidelines